JobNmadu/Dyn4cast/README.md

 18. `index_construction` is to convert indicators of exposure or sensitivity to vector of index

+19. `relative_likert` converts likert scores to vector of index for adaptive capacity

 ## Things the package can do

 The package is capable of